s3-jpeters/Final-Repository-/README.md

 cd lab03-$MYGIT
 ```

-## 2. Lab03 Finding homologs with BLAST KEY
+## 2. Lab03:  Finding homologs with BLAST KEY

-###To organize the BLAST searches, we will first create a directory for the STT3B search and navigate into it.
+To organize the BLAST searches, we will first create a directory for the STT3B search and navigate into it.

 We will create a folder using mkdir for the STT3B BLAST search